 - Display all local applications and appeals that have recently been decided

 - :cr29 or :cr29xy:

-- This will display all applications for postcodes that begin CR29 or have postcode CR2 9XY.
+- This will display all applications for the start of a postcode, or a whole postcode.
 (Notice there is no trailing colon when using just the beginning of a postcode)